 Who we are?

 Doina Precup is associate dean of research at the faculty of science at McGill University, Canada research chair in machine learning, and a senior fellow at the Canadian Institute for Advanced Research.
 She also heads the Montreal office of Google DeepMind.
 Doina obtained her bachelor of science degree in computer science and engineering at Technical University of Cluj-Napoca, followed by master's degree and a Ph.D. at University of Massachusetts Amherst.

-Razvan Pascanu is a research scientist at DeepMind in London.
+Razvan Pascanu is a Research Scientist at Google DeepMind in London.
 He obtained his bachelor and master degree in Germany, at Jacobs University, and the Ph.D. at Université de Montreal, working with Yoshua Bengio on optimization, recurrent models, and deep learning in general.
 His interests range from topics like optimization, neural networks to deep reinforcement learning, continual learning and structured neural networks models.

-Viorica Patraucean is a research scientist at DeepMind in London, working mainly on ML models for perception.
+Viorica Patraucean is a Research Scientist at Google DeepMind in London, working mainly on ML models for perception and their evaluation.
 She did her undergrad in computer science and engineering at Military Technical Academy in Bucharest, followed by Master's and Ph.D. at Institut National Polytechnique de Toulouse.
 She then worked as research associate at Ecole Polytechnique Paris and University of Cambridge, focusing on analysis of 3D shapes and videos.